Apostolique/AposGameStarter/README.md

 # AposGameStarter
 MonoGame project starter.
 Common files to help create a game faster.

+## Replaced

+This repo has been replaced by <https://github.com/Apostolique/Apos.Framework>.

 ## Goal
 This project will include features like:
 * simple input handling